Arncliffe

 Table Chart PROFILE FAQ

-Arncliffe features high concentrations of group households, with a higher-than-average median household size
+Arncliffe features high concentrations of group households, with a fairly typical median household size

-Family households account for 70.4% of all households, consisting of 31.5% couples with children, 26.4% couples without children, and 10.4% single parent families.
-Non-family households make up the remaining 29.6%, with lone person households at 22.6% and group households comprising 7.1%.
-The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.6.
+Family households compose 70.4% of all households, including 31.5% couples with children, 26.4% couples without children, and 10.4% single parent families.
+Non-family households account for the remaining 29.6%, with lone person households at 22.6% and group households comprising 7.1%.
+The median household size is 2.7 people, aligning with Greater Sydney's average.

 Frequently Asked Questions - Households